 The Resolution Board will draw up the Issuer's resolution plan providing for resolution actions it may take if the Issuer would fail or would be likely to fail.
 In drawing up the Issuer's resolution plan, the Resolution Board will identify any material impediments to the Issuer's resolvability.
 Where necessary, the Resolution Board may require the Issuer to remove such impediments.
 This may lead to mandatory legal restructuring of the Issuer, which could lead to high transaction costs, or could make the Issuer's business operations or its funding mix to become less optimally composed or more expensive.
-The Resolution Board may also require the Issuer to issue MREL at various levels within the Issuer or concentrated at the level of ABN AMRO Group N.V.
+Although ABN AMRO Bank N.V. is the Issuer's designated resolution entity, the Resolution Board may at a later stage also require the Issuer to issue MREL at various levels within the Issuer or concentrated at the level of ABN AMRO Group N.V.
 This may result in higher capital and funding costs for the Issuer, and as a result adversely affect the Issuer's profits.